hope-data-science/tidydt0/README.md

 ## Overview

 `tidydt` is a toolkit of tidy data manipulation verbs with `data.table` as the backend (partly) via `maditr`.
 Combines the merits of syntax elegance from `dplyr` and computing performance from `data.table`,  `tidydt` intends to provide users with state-of-the-art data manipulation tools with least pain.
 This package is inspired by `maditr`, but follows a different philosophy of design,  such as prohibiting in place replacement and used a "_dt" suffix API.
-Also, `tidydt` would introduce more tidy data verbs from other packages, including but not limit to `tidyverse` and `data.table`.
+Also, `tidydt` would introduce more tidy data verbs from other packages, including but not limited to `tidyverse` and `data.table`.